rchikhi/2022-pangenome-aws/README.md

 In this hackathon session, you will perform yourself a cloud analysis using AWS.
 You will be given a temporary account valid only during for today's session.
 With this account you will be able to:

-A. create, launch a AWS cloud instance
+Part A:.Ccreate, launch a AWS cloud instance

-B. download SRA data at lightning speed
+Part B: Download SRA data at lightning speed

-C. perform a simple bioinformatics analysis for demonstration purposes
+Part C: Perform a simple bioinformatics analysis for demonstration purposes

-D. cleanup the cloud resources after the analysis is performed
+Part D: Cleanup the cloud resources after the analysis is performed

 **Warning**: Cloud analyses aren't free.
 The cost of this session will be covered by Alpaca/Pangaia.
 Please be mindful of not launching too large instances.
 You may check the https://instances.vantage.sh/ website for costs.